 You can also build furniture, such as a wine rack or a bookcase, using old window shutters.
 Simply use the window shutters to build the back and sides.
 Then cut the window shutters down to make shelves.

 Another great way to repurpose old window shutters is to make a nightstand for a bedroom.
 Hang the old window shutter vertically on the wall next to the bed.
-Add a shelf at a height that is even with the bed, and you’ve got an interesting place to hold your water, your phone, and anything else you want within easy reach when you’re in bed.
+Add a shelf at a height that is even with the bed, and you’ve got an interesting place to hold your water.
+Also, your phone and anything else you want within easy reach when you’re in bed.

 Old window shutters can be used to add décor around floating shelves and fireplaces.
-You can hang an old windowpane (no glass) above the middle of the shelf or fireplace and then hang your old window shutters on either side, replicating the appearance of a window surrounded by shutters.
+You can hang an old windowpane (no glass) above the middle of the shelf.
 Use the shelf space of the floating shelf or fireplace for flowering plants or attractive yard art.

 Don’t get rid of your old window shutters when you have new ones installed.
 There are a lot – and we’ve just covered a few – ways that you can use them in functional or decorative ways around your home.

-If you’d like to learn more about window shutters in Palo Alto, CA, you can speak with our experienced staff at Windows & Beyond, Inc. You can come to our showroom at 4020 Fabian Way, Palo Alto, CA 94303, or you can call us at (650) 938-8822 for a free in-home estimate.
+If you’d like to learn more about repurposing old window ideas and window shutters in Palo Alto, CA, you can speak with our experienced staff at Windows & Beyond, Inc. You can come to our showroom at 4020 Fabian Way, Palo Alto, CA 94303, or you can call us at (650) 938-8822 for a free in-home estimate.